Posted on :: Tags: , , , , ,

 )

-It’s also possible to write this file only during build, by using ${PROJECT_BINARY_DIR}\version.h as the second line, but in my experience keeping such a file in the source directory is needed by the build tools.
-When you keep it in the source directory, it’s better to ignore this produced version.h by adding it to .gitignore.
+It’s also possible to write this file only during the build by using ${PROJECT_BINARY_DIR}/version.h as the second argument, but in my experience, keeping such a file in the source directory is sometimes needed by build tools.
+When you keep it in the source directory, it’s better to ignore the generated version.h by adding it to .gitignore.